Pasadena Rent Control

 Limits on Rent Increases

 Landlords are restricted to a single rent increase per twelve-month period, and the rate of increase cannot exceed 75% of the annual rate of inflation.
-This limitation on rent increases is valid until September 30th, 2023, and is dependent on the tenant’s move-in date.
+The current rent increase limit is set at 2.75% from October 1, 2023 through September 30, 2024.

 Rollback on Rent